tilezen/vector-datasource/docs/layers.md

 #### Data updates

-Most Mapzen vector tile content is updated minutely from OpenStreetMap.
+Most Tilezen vector tile content is updated minutely from OpenStreetMap.
 Low and mid-zoom tiles are updated approximately monthly.
 Some source data rarely updates – Natural Earth updates approximately yearly.

 #### Changelog

-The current version of Mapzen vector tile "Tilezen" data model is **v1.2.0**.
+The current version of Tilezen vector tile data schema is **v1.5.0**.

-Tiles are still in active development, but Mapzen promises to minimize backwards incompatible breaking changes.
+Tiles are still in active development, but Tilezen promises to minimize backwards incompatible breaking changes.
 Data model promises are listed in the Tilezen [SEMANTIC VERSIONING](https://github.com/mapzen/vector-datasource/tree/master/SEMANTIC-VERSIONING.md) statement.

 If you're signed up for a [Mapzen API key](https://mapzen.com/developers) you should receive an email notifying you of upcoming changes before they are rolled out to production.
 You can also send your feedback at hello@mapzen.com!

-Read the full details in the project [CHANGELOG](https://github.com/mapzen/vector-datasource/tree/v1.0.0/CHANGELOG.md).
+Read the full details in the project [CHANGELOG](https://github.com/mapzen/vector-datasource/tree/v1.5.0/CHANGELOG.md).

 #### Feature ordering